rocjs/roc/docs/CLI.md

 The command line interface in Roc supports command groups that makes it possible to group similar commands together.
 The groups can be as nested as one would like and need.

-You will not have to write the entire command with all it’s groups for convince in most cases.
-Roc will look in the current context and try to find a match.
-This means that if there are two commands that are called the same thing in different groups the user will be asked to be more exact.
+You will not have to write the entire command with all its groups for convenience in most cases.
+Roc will look in the current context and try to find a match for you.
+This means that if there are two commands that are called the same thing in different groups the user will be asked to be more specific.

 __Example__
 ```bash